 The Dollar $cholar program helps young women understand basic money management skills and how practical finance savvy can improve their lives.
 Women mentors lead 8th grade girls in small groups through a day of engaging activities, games, and role-plays around the concepts of budgeting, credit, saving, and effective decision-making.

 The program also exposes girls to successful women leaders, who serve as mentors for the day, and lets them experience a college campus – many for the first time.
 Dollar $cholar helps girls imagine their own possibilities and provides valuable knowledge for their future.

 Dollar $cholar Conferences are held twice a year (Spring and Fall) in partnership with local middle schools and with support from local colleges and women volunteers who commit to mentor for a day.

 Register to mentor at our next Dollar $cholar Conference.
-Fall 2019 registration
+Spring registration coming soon!

 Dollar $cholar Program 13-Year Impact

 - 12 middle schools served in 6 Central Massachusetts towns

 - 98% of girls said they enjoyed the program

 - 88% of girls said the program will impact how they spend and save money